 Hey there, incredible human!

 My name is Chloe Wigan.
 I’m a Certified Life Coach and writer with a background in psychology.
 My mission (the quick version) to help you get the most out of your one infinite life.

-I’ve wanted to do this — or to do something that makes a positive difference in the world for a really long time.
+I’ve wanted to do this work — or something that makes a positive difference in the world — for a really long time.

 It all began when I was 12 years old and I read my first ever personal development book.
 This made me realise that you could intentionally make your life better and ever since then I’ve been interested in personal development, making a difference and positive psychology.